CrossRef/event-data-user-guide/event-data-manual.md

  - ScienceBlogging blog aggregator
  - BBC News

-You can see the latest version of the newsfeed-list by using the Evience Service: http://service.eventdata.crossref.org/evidence/artifact/newsfeed-list/current
+You can see the latest version of the newsfeed-list by using the Evidence Service: http://service.eventdata.crossref.org/evidence/artifact/newsfeed-list/current

 <!---
 #### Example Event